jaols/PSJumpStart/ReadMe.md

 PSJumpstart uses `$PSDefaultParameterValues` to set local default parameters by using `.json` or `.dfp` files.
 These are read in a preset order so you may have different defaults for different scenarios.

 The package contains a `Functions` folder and an empty customizable `LocalLib` folder for local usage.
 One of the core functions is the `Msg`-function for showing/logging information.
 It can be pre-configured using `.json` or `.dfp` files described below.
 Another noteworthy function is the `Get-ModuleHelp`-function for getting module information.
+Try it on any loded module.

 A set of template files is provided to jump start script creation.
 The templates comes in two main flavors, PSJumpStart and Basic.
 The basic templates does not load the module and may act as stand alone scripts while the PSJumpStart templates is using the included module.
 All templates are  `Get-Help` enabled.
 The `Template` folder also holds the `ScriptSigner.ps1` file that will sign your files with an existing code signing certificate (or create a new one).